-- 1 The Authority's accounts for the financial year 2016/2017 are set out on the following pages and consist of: - The Comprehensive Income and Expenditure Statement (CIES), the Authority's main revenue account, covering income and expenditure on all services. - Expenditure and Funding Analysis (EFA), which shows how annual expenditure is used and funded from resources and how this expenditure is allocated between the Authority's services. - The Movement in Reserves Statement (MIRS), which shows the movement in the year on the different reserves held by the Authority. - The Balance Sheet, which sets out the financial position of the Authority at 31st March 2017. - The Cash Flow Statement, showing movements in cash and cash equivalents during the year and the cash position at the year-end. - The Pension Fund Account, which summarises the movements relating to the firefighters' pension schemes.
+- 2. This narrative report provides a brief explanation of the financial aspects of the Authority's activities and draws attention to the main characteristics of the Authority's financial position. - 3.
+The Authority's accounts for the financial year 2017/2018 are set out on the following pages and consist of: - The Comprehensive Income and Expenditure Statement (CIES), the Authority's main revenue account, covering income and expenditure on all services. - The Movement in Reserves Statement (MIRS), which shows the movement in the year on the different reserves held by the Authority. - The Balance Sheet, which sets out the financial position of the Authority at 31st March 2018. - The Cash Flow Statement, showing movements in cash and cash equivalents during the year and the cash position at the year-end. - The Pension Fund Account, which summarises the movements relating to the firefighters' pension schemes.